Read | Jupiter - more than a giant

 Scientists think there could be a salty, liquid water ocean under the surface of Ganymede too.
 Despite this Ganymede is much less likely to be home to tiny aliens.
 It’s believed that the pressure at the bottom of Ganymede’s ocean is so high that any water down there would turn to ice.
 This would mean that unlike on Europa, it would be very difficult for hydrothermal vents to bring chemicals that could feed potential life to the ocean.

-JUICE will fly past Ganymede in 2029, Callisto in 2030, and Europa in 2031.
-Then in 2032 it will put itself in orbit around Ganymede, becoming the first spacecraft to orbit a moon other than Earth’s.
+JUICE will fly past Ganymede, Callisto, and Europa before putting itself in orbit around Ganymede, becoming the first spacecraft to orbit a moon other than Earth’s.